BurntSushi/blog/content/post/transducers.md

 {{< code-rust "read-set-file" >}}
 use fst::Set;

 // Construct the set from a file path.
-// The fst crate implements this using a memory map. let set = Set::from_path("set.fst")?;
+The fst crate implements this using a
+// memory map, which is why this method is unsafe to call.
+Callers must ensure
+// that they do not open another mutable memory map in the same program. let set = unsafe { Set::from_path("set.fst")? };

 // Finally, we can query.
 This can happen immediately, without having
 // to read the entire set into memory.